-First things first.
-The DIY Cold Plunge pools that I design are not modified bath tubs filled with ice or anything like that.
-They are full on “spa-like” pools that are chilled down using a physical chiller.
-They are filtered so are not single use and have water being turned over by a pump to keep it nice and healthy.
+The setups I’ll be referring to are full on “spa-like” pools that are chilled down using a physical chiller.
+They are also filtered so are not single use and have water being turned over by a pump to keep it fresh and healthy.

 How Big Should a DIY Cold Plunge pool be?

-The side of the cold plunge pool will really be dictated by how much space you have available but also how many people will be in the pool at once.
-Unlike a hot tub for example, cold plunge pools quite often are not communal areas and you would not be sitting in there with friends or family having a drink.
-Cold plunge pools tend to be smaller and can quite easily be designed just to be big enough for one or two people.
+Unlike a hot tub, cold plunge pools are usually not communal areas and you would not be sitting in there with friends or family having a drink.
+Cold plunge pools tend to be smaller and are usually designed just to be big enough for one or two people.

 What should I build the walls of the DIY cold plunge pool out of?